Showing top 0 results 0 results found

 Use social proof

 You can pace customer testimonials in your product descriptions, as long as they are honest and real.
 Or, like ModCloth above, you can include photos of customers using your products.
 This is a great psychological trigger and brings authenticity to your brand.
-Other social proofs include such things as, “As seen in_________ (a magazine perhaps), or names of companies that use or have endorsed your products.
+Other social proofs include such things as, "As seen in..." (a magazine perhaps), or names of companies that use or have endorsed your products.

 There is a lot to think about as you craft your product descriptions.
 And it’s not just what content to include.
 It’s how to do it ingeniously, so that your text draws readers in, stimulates psychological triggers, and lets them use their imaginations.